 Brian Long (Chairman)

 Sir John Anderson

 Shirish Apte

-Sir David Higgins

 Launa Inman

+Catherine Livingstone

-Harrison Young
+Harrison Young -

-Meetings are held at least quarterly or more frequently if required.
-Details of the number of times the Audit Committee met throughout the 2015 financial year and the individual attendances of the members at those meetings is contained in the Committee Meetings section of the Directors' Report on page 41 of the 2015 Annual Report.
+Meetings are held at least quarterly or more frequently as required.
+Details of the number of times the Audit Committee met throughout the 2016 financial year and the individual attendances of the members at those meetings is contained in the Committee Meetings section of the Directors' Report on page 44 of the 2016 Annual Report.

-The external auditor and the Group's internal auditor will be invited to all meetings.
-Meetings will be held from time to time with the external and internal auditor without management or others being present.
+The external auditor and the Group's internal auditor are invited to all meetings.
+Meetings are held from time to time with the external and internal auditor respectively without management or others being present.

-The Audit Committee has the power to call attendees as required, including open access to management, external and internal auditors and the right to seek explanations and additional information.
+The Audit Committee has the power to call attendees to its meetings as required and has open access to management, external and internal auditors and the right to seek explanations and additional information.

-Senior management and the external and internal auditor have free and unfettered access to the Audit Committee with the Group Auditor having a direct reporting line, while maintaining a management reporting line to the Chief Financial Officer (CFO).
+Senior management and the external and internal auditor have free and unfettered access to the Audit Committee.